Backlash (2008): Preliminary matches

-Following the dark match, the pay-per-view event began with a standard match for the WWE United States Championship, in which the champion, Montel Vontavious Porter (MVP) defended his title against Matt Hardy.
+The actual pay-per-view began with Montel Vontavious Porter (MVP) defending the United States Championship against Matt Hardy.
 Throughout the match, both Hardy and MVP performed a number of offensive maneuvers on each other, but Hardy eventually gained the advantage when MVP charged Hardy and Hardy dodged him, followed by Hardy performing a Twist of Fate, on MVP.
 He followed this with a cover for a successful pinfall, giving Hardy the victory and the championship.

-The second bout was a standard match for the ECW Championship, in which the champion, Kane defended his title against Chavo Guerrero, who was accompanied by Bam Neely.
-Guerrero spent much of the match attacking Kane's leg, and toward the end of the match he performed a Frog Splash, on Kane.
+The second bout was a standard match for the ECW Championship, in which the champion, Kane, defended his title against Chavo Guerrero, who was accompanied by Bam Neely.
+Guerrero spent much of the match attacking Kane's leg, and toward the end of the match he performed a frog splash, on Kane.
 Before he could cover Kane for a pinfall, however, Kane chokeslamed him.
 Kane then covered Guerrero for a pinfall, thus retaining his championship.

-The following contest featured The Big Show against The Great Khali in a standard match.
-Both men wrestled inconclusively until The Big Show performed a body slam onto Khali, after which Khali attempted to perform a two handed chokeslam on The Big Show.
-The Big Show countered, however, and delivered a chokeslam to Khali.
+The following contest featured Big Show against The Great Khali in a standard match.
+Both men wrestled inconclusively until Big Show performed a body slam onto Khali, after which Khali attempted to perform a two handed chokeslam on Big Show.
+Big Show countered, however, and delivered a chokeslam to Khali.
 He then covered him for a successful pinfall, winning the match.

 The fourth match was a standard match between Batista and Shawn Michaels, with Chris Jericho as a special guest referee.
 The men performed a number of offensive moves on one another throughout the match, including Shawn Michaels performing a crossface on Batista.
 The match also briefly went to the ringside area, where the ringpost was used as a weapon by Michaels.
 The end of the match came when Batista lifted Michaels for a powerbomb, the Batista Bomb.
 Michaels, however, escaped from the hold in the air, and when he fell, suffered a storyline knee injury, which caused Jericho to check on Michaels and stop Batista from acting.
 Michaels eventually got to his feet, and used Sweet Chin Music on Batista.
 Michaels then covered Batista for a successful pinfall, winning the match.
 Afterward, Michaels returned to the backstage area while limping heavily.

 The next contest was a twelve-Diva tag team match featuring the team of Beth Phoenix, Melina, Natayla, Victoria, Layla, and Jillian Hall against the team of Mickie James, Ashley, Maria, Michelle McCool, Kelly Kelly, and Cherry.
 The match began with Michelle McCool against Beth Phoenix, and over the course of the match, all of the women participated in the contest.
 The end of the match came when Beth Phoenix performed a fisherman suplex on Ashley, and then covered her for a successful pin, giving her team the victory.